Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Buda Castle, Budapest: View looking up staircase from Habsburg Gate toward Buda Castle Architectural ascent from gate entrance to castle interior courtyard |

 The equestrian statue of Prince Eugene of Savoy features the prince as a highly successful military commander riding a rearing horse that looks more excited than a kid on Christmas morning.
-It commemorates Prince Eugene's victory over the Ottoman Turks at the Battle of Zenta in 1697, a significant event that basically saved Budapest from becoming part of the Ottoman Empire permanently.
+It commemorates Prince Eugene's victory over the Ottoman Turks at the Battle of Zenta in 1697.
+While Buda had been liberated 11 years earlier in 1686, the victory at Zenta was the final hammer blow that forced the Sultan to sign the Treaty of Karlowitz, ending 150 years of Ottoman rule in Hungary forever.

 |